ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.9.0 (21-September-2020) =
+* Enhancement: Clarify that "Also display in archives" includes front page and category pages
+* Enhancement: `reference_id` parameter support for the YARPP shortcode.
+For example:  `[yarpp reference_id=123]` to show content related to Post ID 123 (can be used either inside or outside the loop from theme code)
+* Enhancement: Place warning about comparing using titles and bodies next to the affected inputs, rather than at the top of the page where it could be lost with notices from other plugins
+* [Bugfix](https://wordpress.org/support/topic/require-at-least-one-taxonomy-limited-to-taxonomies-available-the-post-type/): Don't require a category or term, even if set by the admin, on post types that don't use categories or terms (also applies to custom taxonomies)

 = 5.8.0 (08-September-2020) =
 * Enhancement: Code hygiene upgrade with usage of `WPDB->prepare` everywhere possible and related improvements
 * [Bugfix](https://wordpress.org/support/topic/i-need-to-ad-yarpp-to-my-sidebar-but-it-wont-let-me-upgrade-to-pro/): Since there is no YARPP Pro currently, removed mention of it from the widget form